ixiaopan/blog/content/post/NLP-01-text-preprocessing.md

-We can see that the result of stemming may not be a word, e.g. `easili`, and some special tense forms like `ran, saw` are not processed correctly.
+We can see that the result of stemming may not be a word, e.g. `easili`, and that the tense forms of some special words like `ran, saw` are not processed correctly.